 I am a black (dual heritage), disabled woman, a multi-disciplinary artist and a human rights / equality campaigner.
 I am a visual artist, curator, poet, writer, vocalist and author.
 My art practice focuses on campaigning for equality, freedom, justice and human rights and against discrimination and injustice.
 I organise and participate in community art exhibitions focused on social issues, equality, justice, women, black communities, marginalised communities, disabled people, austerity, migration, displacement and climate change and perform and exhibit internationally.

 I am the co-founder and national chair of BARAC UK – Black Activists Rising Against Cuts established 2010, to campaign against the disproportionate impacts of austerity on racialised people and marginalised and working-class communities with an intersectional focus, against racism and injustice and for migrant and refugee rights.
-BARAC has also worked with DPAC over the years and DPAC co-curated a gorilla exhibition at Tate Modern which featured my art.
+BARAC has also worked with DPAC over the years and DPAC co-curated a guerrilla exhibition at Tate Modern which featured my art.

 I am also a trade unionist – National Vice President of PCS Union and Joint National Chair of Artists’ Union England.
 I am the curator of the TUC Roots Culture Identity art exhibition now in its tenth year established in memory of Stephen Lawrence to give young black artists a platform.
 I am a member of UNESCO Coalition of Artists for the General History of Africa.
 I am a member of Nawi Collective, an all-woman/ femmes/ non-binary singing group singing for freedom and justice.